sajjadGG/book-python/_blogpost/ml-introduction.rst

 Przykład pracy z ``scikit-learn``
 ---------------------------------
 #.
 Import the class you plan to use
 #.
-Instanciate the estimator
+Instantiate the estimator

     * Estimator is the ``scikit-learn`` word for model
-    * Instanciate means create an object from the class
+    * Instantiate means create an object from the class
     * Name of the object does not matter
-    * Can specify the tunning parameters also known as "hyperparameters" during this step
+    * Can specify the tuning parameters also known as "hyperparameters" during this step
     * All parameters not specified are set to their defaults

 #.
 Fit the model with data (aka "model training")